-We design, manufacture, market and sell high-performance, commercial grade, LED replacement lamps, LED fixtures and LED-based signage, channel-letter and contour lighting products.
-We sell these products under the Seesmart, Array Lighting and Lumificient brand names.
+We design, manufacture, market and sell high-performance, smart grid control systems, commercial grade, LED replacement lamps, LED fixtures for outdoor and indoor applications and LED-based signage, channel-letter and contour lighting products.
+We sell these products under the Seesmart, Relume, Array Lighting and Lumificient brand names.
 Our products incorporate many proprietary and innovative features.
 Our product offering and patented designs provide opportunities for significant savings in energy and maintenance costs without compromising the environment.
-We generate revenue by selling LED lighting products for use in the commercial market segment, which include vertical markets such as industrial and commercial facilities, hospitality, institutional, educational, healthcare and signage markets.
+We generate revenue by selling LED lighting products for use in the municipal and commercial market segments, which include vertical markets such as industrial and commercial facilities, hospitality, institutional, educational, healthcare and signage markets.
 We market and distribute our products globally, primarily through our network of distributors and independent sales representatives.

-On December 20, 2012, we acquired Seesmart Technologies, Inc., headquartered in Simi Valley, California.
+On December 20, 2012, we acquired Seesmart Technologies, Inc.("Seesmart"), headquartered in Simi Valley, California.
 Seesmart is a LED solutions provider with a broad range of solutions serving the commercial lighting market.
 We believe that Seesmart's strong management, combined with its exclusive network of experienced lighting distributors and sales representatives, provides us with a customer and solution-focused advantage.
-Seesmart has a growing group of 56 exclusive distributors in the United States and 300 sales representatives promoting Seesmart products, along with more distributors in selected international locations.
+Seesmart has a growing group of exclusive distributors in the United States and sales representatives promoting Seesmart products, along with more distributors in selected international locations.
 In addition, it has established centers of excellence in key U.S. locations, which are used to provide distributor training and to demonstrate and develop state-of-the-art lighting solutions in realistic product environments.
 We believe that Seesmart has extensive end-to-end product line for both indoor (interior) and outdoor (exterior) applications that is highly complementary to our existing Array product line.
-With the recent acquisition of Seesmart by Revolution, the Array and Lumificient brands are now being integrated into Seesmart's product categories and offered through Seesmart's sales channels.

-We have also repositioned the Company's strategic focus from the consumer retail market to the larger commercial, industrial and municipal markets (municipal, university, schools and health care).
+With the recent acquisition of Seesmart by Revolution, the Array and Lumificient brands are being integrated into Seesmart's product categories and offered through Seesmart's sales channels.
+In connection with the acquisition of Seesmart, we have also repositioned the Company's strategic focus from the consumer retail market to the larger commercial, industrial and municipal markets (municipal, university, schools and health care).